byuitechops/EC3-POC2/body_copy.md

 ### How Do I Improve My Ability to Be an Agent Learner?

 DAILY
+* Pray
+* Read the Book of Mormon in English
+* Practice Speaking to Others
 * Track Your Progress
   * Use the tracking tool to record how much time you spent practicing English.
-  * Use the scoring sheet to record your scores from the online Function Practice activities.

 * Self-Evaluate
   * Review your progress.
 Prayerfully report your progress to Heavenly Father.
   * Choose one thing to improve tomorrow.